vaadin/skeleton-starter-flow/README.md

   dependencies and resource files.
 Example CSS styles used by the application are located under `frontend/themes`

+## Workspace.xml file
+IntelliJ IDEA uses `workspace.xml` file to cache user-specific project configuration.
+Tracking of local changes to the `workspace.xml` file can be prevented with the `git update-index --assume-unchanged .idea/workspace.xml` command.
+And to revert the setting: `git update-index --no-assume-unchanged .idea/workspace.xml`.

 ## Useful links

 - Read the documentation at [vaadin.com/docs](https://vaadin.com/docs).